 The Art Assignment is a weekly video series made in association with PBS Digital Studios that introduces you to innovative artists, presents you with assignments, and explores art history through the lens of the present.
 John has co-hosted several episodes with Sarah Green, who writes and is the main host on the show.
 John also serves as Executive Producer on the series, which is made in Indianapolis.

-The YouTube channel for the magazine mental_floss is produced in Indianapolis and features John as the host of the List Show, a weekly video series where knowledge junkies come to get their fix of trivia and life hacks debunked.
-Other mental_floss series produced by the same team include Big Questions, hosted by Craig Benzine, and Misconceptions, which was hosted by Elliott Morgan and has now been completed.
+The YouTube channel for the magazine mental_floss is produced in Indianapolis and features John one of the hosts of Scatterbrained, a variety show that explores one topic from a number of angles.
+Past mental_floss series produced by the same team included the List Show, Big Questions, hosted by Craig Benzine, and Misconceptions, which was hosted by Elliott Morgan.

 Find mental_floss at youtube.com/mentalflossvideo